aylaman/spo2onprem-migrator/README.md

 # spo2onprem-migrator
-A collection of PowerShell scripts to export files and metadata with custom columns from SharePoint Online and import them into SharePoint on-premises.
+A collection of PowerShell scripts to export files and metadata with custom columns from SharePoint Online and import them into SharePoint2019 on-premises.

 ## Features